thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

     Tool: `rag_memory___createEntities`
 6.Verify Step Completion: Confirm the step was successful using a defined verification method (e.g., running a test, checking for file output).
 7.Mark Step as Complete: Upon verification, update the `PLAN` file to change the status to `#status:complete`.
 Commit this change immediately.
-8.Update Live State: Append a summary of the completed step to `progress.md` and update `CURRENT_IMPLEMENTATION.md` to reflect the progress.
+8.Update Live State: Uupdate `CURRENT_IMPLEMENTATION.md` to reflect the progress.

 4.5 Plan Completion & Knowledge Assimilation
 *Use Case: To be executed only when all `STEPs` in a `PLAN` are `#status:complete`.*